demiee-01/demiee-01/README.md

 I'm passionate about **software development, Linux, and cybersecurity**, with a strong interest in building practical applications and continuously expanding my technical knowledge.
 I enjoy solving programming challenges, exploring open-source technologies, and creating projects that improve my problem-solving and development skills.

 My current focus is on **C/C++, Java, Python, AI , Linux system administration, networking, and modern web development**.
-My goal is to become a skilled **Software Engineer** and **Cybersecurity Professional** while contributing to meaningful open-source projects.
+My goal is to become a skilled **Artificial intelligence , Software Engineer** and **Cybersecurity Professional** while contributing to meaningful open-source projects.

 <p align="center">
   <img